 How are the biggest companies in the world approaching the delta variant?
 We took to the AlphaSense platform to see how some businesses are adapting.

-Chef José Andrés‘ ThinkFoodGroup announced Wednesday that the restaurant group would begin requiring proof of vaccination for all indoor dining patrons aged 12 and older for their restaurants in the Washington, D.C. area.
-These restaurants include Jaleo, Zaytinya, China Chilcano, Oyamel, barmini/minibar, according to Washington City Paper.
+Chef José Andrés’ ThinkFoodGroup announced Wednesday that the restaurant group would begin requiring proof of vaccination for all indoor dining patrons aged 12 and older for their restaurants in the Washington, D.C. area.
+According to Washington City Paper, these restaurants include Jaleo, Zaytinya, China Chilcano, Oyamel, barmini/minibar.